iBreve/TrustmedicosBrowserExtension/README.md

 ## WebPage

+### To Do
+Webpage the current firestore database is empty so must be filled using the trustmedico extension, a user/ account must be created simply use the old trust medico webpage to do this.

+The

 ## Requirements
 The react-routor-dom verision less then 4.0 is needed to run this project.
 The most up to date version is availble on the development branch as of 8/11/21